Why getting a mortgage may mean it’s time to consider life insurance

 How much life insurance should I get when buying a home?

 The size of the life insurance policy you should purchase depends on a number of factors, including your life stage, financial goals and budget.
-Think about the full picture of your family’s money needs should you pass away.
-You likely want to ensure that they will not lose the home or be forced to sell, making the costs of homeownership an important factor in determining the size of your policy.
+Think about the full picture of your family's money needs should you pass away.
+You likely want to ensure that they will not lose the home or be forced to sell.

 What is mortgage protection?

 One way that mortgage protection insurance differs from life insurance is that the beneficiary in the case of MPI is your lender, whereas the beneficiary of your life insurance is a beneficiary that you choose, such as your family (your spouse, children).
-And while some life insurance policies can require a medical exam and reject applicants based on health conditions, MPI is usually available to all homeowners.
+While some life insurance policies can require a medical exam and reject applicants based on health conditions, MPI is usually available to all homeowners.
+Note that MPI is not required when buying a home or applying for a mortgage, so it is up to you to decide if this type of policy would work for your financial situation.

 Do I need mortgage protection and life insurance?

-However, if you can’t qualify for life insurance, MPI may be a good option to ensure your family can keep your home after you die.
+If you can't qualify for life insurance, MPI may help to ensure your family can keep your home after you die.
 MPI can also serve as a supplement to life insurance.
 If your beneficiaries pay off your mortgage with MPI, that leaves them with the entire payout from life insurance to use as they wish.

 Secure your happy home

 Becoming a homeowner is an exciting milestone.
-You’re putting down roots and making your house a home.
-Getting life insurance at this critical juncture is a smart choice to help protect your family’s future.
+You're putting down roots and making your house a home.
+Consider getting life insurance at this critical juncture to help protect your family's future.